Past courses taught…

 NT & Mathematical Cryptography

-Assumes only a basic knowledge of modular arithmetic, and the Euler
+that assumes only a basic knowledge of modular arithmetic, and the Euler

 phi-function.
 Reading the first chapter or two of any standard text, e.g